 Biochemistry Major (ACS Certified)

-This program requires many of the same courses in biochemistry as the normal major while meeting the requirement of the American Chemical Society.
+This program requires many of the same courses in biochemistry as the normal major while meeting the requirements of the American Chemical Society.
 Study the chemistry of life and get the best preparation for graduate studies in biochemistry.

 Calvin’s bachelor of science in chemistry will give you the scientific knowledge and research skills to land a successful job in the field of chemistry, or working at the intersections of chemistry with other fields, such as medicine, law, engineering, business and education.